How to use the products in the PavePad series – 10 Rules of Thumb

 First, place a row going straight out in a line.
 Second, make a row going to the side (towards the nearest wall or barrier).
 You have now made a diagonal for securing your lines and pattern.
 Furthermore, the first reactions from the bearing layer will have made itself known.
 Perhaps the bearing layer will give, due to load strain – leading to more adjustments.
 This will influence your work going forward.
 See more about the the bearing layer at the bottom of this page.

-If you use natural tiles, granite tiles, or other manually carved tiles, you can use Shims to level both the unevenness of the surface and the coating.
-Watch this technical video about adjusting PavePad to different tile heights.
-Remember only to use 3 Shims per PavePad surface.
-If you need to use a higher point then use our 7,5 mm PavePad (it’s cheaper).
-We recommend that you cut your Shims for accuracy.
-If 4 tile corners, with different heights, meet on a single PavePad, the Shims will support them all equally both at the top and at the bottom.
+If you use natural tiles, granite tiles or other manually cut tiles, you can use Shims to correct both the unevenness of the substrate and the coating.
+Watch this technical video on adaptation to different tile heights.
+Remember that a maximum of 4 Shims may be used per PavePad surface.
+If more is needed, use PavePad 7.5mm instead (it's cheaper).
+We recommend that you cut your shims for the greatest accuracy.
+If 4 tile corners of different heights meet on a PavePad, you can use Shims to support them all equally both at the top and bottom.

-When working close to the capping, you secure the surface best by dividing the PavePad in 2 halves so that the "teeth" face the wall (the teeth are 5 mm apart).
-If there are no cappings on your roof watch this technical video for guidance.
+When working at the crown of the wall, you can best secure the substrate by dividing the PavePad into 2 halves, so that the "teeth" face the wall (the teeth are 5 mm apart).
+If there is no crown molding on your roof, then see this technical video for guidance.

 Get as close to the capping and outer edges as possible to avoid gaps.
 If there are big gaps then adapt your PavePad, so the distance to the wall becomes as small as possible.
 If you still have gaps, close the gaps from the side or the bottom with gutter guards.
 This way, you avoid dirt and leaves gathering under your deck.
 Basically: Either customize the tiles/planks or customize the PavePad to the surroundings.